Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters

 We then predicted $\gamma$-ray and neutrino fluxes arising from hadronic collisions of the accelerated protons within the cluster bubble, thus evaluating which of the SCs among our sample could be detectable by CTA, LHAASO, and KM3NeT.
 Because the predicted emission is integrated over the entire wind-blown bubble of typically large angular size, it appears necessary to take the degradation of experimental sensitivity due to extended source observations into account.
 As such, the number of systems for which emission from the bubble would be detectable drastically reduces to a few.
 Dedicated follow-up analyses accounting for the large angular size would be needed to either verify or refute the predictions made in this work.
 Accompanying data containing the results of this work, with flux predictions, is described in Table~\ref{tab:fitsfile}.

 Among all SCs in our sample, three of them, namely Wd1, Wd2 and NGC~3603, have been already detected in $\gamma$-rays.
 We show that the reported spectra lie within the prediction of our model using a CR acceleration efficiency ranging between 5\% and 10\%.
-While the spectrum from Wd1 is in reasonable agreement with a Kraichnan diffusion model, Wd2 and NGC~3603 have a flatter spectrum below $\sim 1$\,TeV, which suggests a diffusion regime in the bubble closer to the Bohm regime.
-We stress, however, that our conclusions for these three SCs should be taken as preliminary, as more detailed analyses are required, where the sources morphology should be also taken into account.
-If CRs are continuously produced by the cluster wind and injected into the surrounding ISM over $\sim$millions of years, then a characteristic $\propto 1/r$ CR density profile will emerge outside of the bubble \citep{Aharonian2019_natast}.
+In all three cases we found that the Bohm diffusion predicts spectra that are in better agreement with the detected flux, especially Wd2 and NGC~3603 which have a flatter spectrum below $\sim 1$\,TeV.
+Our conclusions for these three SCs should be taken as preliminary, as more detailed analyses are required, where the sources morphology should be also taken into account